 Should you choose fresh eggs made available by your IVF clinic or should you get frozen eggs from an external egg bank?

-Egg banks usually do not mention any disadvantages of using frozen eggs at all – that’s why we said they are transparent with their preferences.
-They oddly rarely mention the risks of eggs extraction like in the fresh eggs donation.
+Egg banks usually do not mention any disadvantages of using frozen eggs at all – they are transparent with their preferences.
+They oddly rarely mention the risks of eggs extraction compared to fresh eggs donation.
 Why?
 Does the fact that the extraction was made in the past make it any different?
 No, no it does not, it’s the same procedure.
-One things for sure selling frozen eggs is a lot easier for the banks, there is a lot less administrative work to be done with the frozen eggs.
-Simply put the “product” is cheaper to manufacture which makes them more money.
-Let’s not forget that while the donations make a lot of good for a lot of people it is still business for the banks.
-Another thing is the guarantee, do you can really be 100% sure that you will receive the eggs of a donor you have chosen?
+Definitely, selling frozen eggs is a lot easier for egg banks: there is a lot less administrative work to be done with frozen oocytes sale.
+Simply put the “product” is cheaper to “manufacture” which, in turn, provides more profit for the egg bank.
+Let us not forget that while the egg donations do a lot of good for a lot of people, it is still business for the banks.
+Another thing is the guarantee of a specific donor.
+Can you be 100% sure that you receive the eggs of a donor you have chosen?

-There is also a third option – a donor from an egg bank but with a fresh cycle.
+There is also a third option – a donor from an egg bank with fresh cycle.
 It is definitely the most expensive option because the donor has to travel to the clinic where the recipient is having the treatment and that adds a lot to the overall costs of the treatment.
 The advantage would probably be the fact that such a bank will have a wider range of donor to choose from.